 Arsalan Arif is a news media entrepreneur who set out to build his vision of an independent biotech news company at Endpoints News.
 His primary responsibility at Endpoints is the business model, followed by talent recruitment and product development.
 His journalism duties includes editing Endpoints' Early Edition and reporting on the biopharma cybersecurity beat.
 The son of immigrant entrepreneurs, he received his business education by watching his parents run brick-and-mortar stores in Kansas.
 Before founding Endpoints, Arsalan was the group publisher of FierceBiotech and FiercePharma.
 Born and raised in the aviation capital of the world — Wichita — Arsalan has been a private pilot for 20 years.
 After spending most of his adult life in Washington, DC, he now lives in Lawrence, Kansas, with his family.

-Amber Tong is the senior editor at Endpoints News, where she writes news stories while keeping an eye on the overall voice and look of the site.
-Her coverage varies daily but as a Hong Kong native, she is particularly excited about drug development in China.
+Amber Tong is the senior editor at Endpoints News, where she reports on news and feature stories while keeping an eye on the overall voice and look of the site.
+Her coverage varies daily but as a Hong Kong native, she is particularly excited about biopharma trends in China.
 A graduate of Rice University, she has previously written for and edited the Rice Thresher, Houstonia Magazine, Governing Magazine and The Chautauquan Daily.
-Amber is based in Sheffield, UK.
+Amber is based in Hong Kong.

 Shehla has been at Endpoints since its inception, forming the first systems and processes during the startup stage.
 In the early days, she contributed news items, established early editorial processes alongside handling sales, accounting and operations.
 As the company grew, she moved to lead the operations group, including subscriptions, events, and ad operations.
 Now she oversees marketing, events and product development while maintaining a roster of clients.
 In her free time, you will find Shehla reading all kinds of other news besides biotech and running after her rambunctious toddler while the mild-mannered 9.75-year-old looks on.